Frequently asked questions about our allotments

 This depends on which site you are interested in.
 Some of our sites are more popular than others so the waiting lists on these may move more slowly than others.
 We can advise you on how long you would expect to wait when you get in touch, but most people wait for less than a year.

-The Salisbury Allotment Association is an independent group, entirely autonomous from the City Council, consisting of allotment tenants whose aims are to represent concerns and issues to the Council.
+The Allotments & Gardens Association Salisbury is an independent group, entirely autonomous from the City Council, consisting of allotment tenants whose aims are to represent concerns and issues to the Council.
 Membership currently costs £7 per annum.

 How do I get an allotment?

 Anyone who lives in Salisbury can apply for an allotment on any of our Sites in the City.

 Anyone living in Laverstock, Ford and Old Sarum can apply for an allotment at the Cow Lane Allotment Site in Laverstock which is also managed by Salisbury City Council.

 Allotments are popular though – meaning that we usually having waiting lists at most of our sites.
 Simply call us on 01722 342860 or email firstname.lastname@example.org – we’ll need to take some contact details from you but we can put you on our waiting lists immediately.
 If you already know which site you’d like a plot on let us know this too – we’ll be able to tell you where you’ll be on the waiting list for the site, as well as talking to you about other possible sites that might suit you.